-The next way to choose an airline credit card is to examine the perks offered, as well as the annual fee imposed.
+The next way to choose an airline credit card is to examine the perks offered.
 A free checked bag may be a common perk, but while some cards offer this benefit for up to nine people traveling on the same reservation, others only offer it to the cardholder and a single companion.
 Many cards offer perks such as priority boarding, airport lounge passes or memberships and discounts on in-flight purchases.

 One of the most valuable potential perks is credit toward elite status.
-This benefit is usually only earned from purchasing tickets and flying with the airline, but some cards offer credit toward status.
+This benefit is usually only earned by purchasing tickets and flying with the airline, but some cards offer credit toward status.
 These credits are usually awarded to higher spenders, but can be the key to reaching the next level of status, where valuable benefits like first class upgrades come into play.

-These ultra-premium airline credit cards also offer the full range of priority services, but all these perks come at a steep cost: annual fees in the $450-$695 range.
-If you’re paying that kind of fee, make sure you’re getting what you’ll pay for.
+Ultra-premium airline credit cards offer comprehensive perks, but they come at a steep cost: annual fees in the $450 to $695 range.
+If you’re paying that kind of fee, make sure you’re getting your money’s worth.
 Top-tier airline credit cards will always offer airport lounge access, for example, but differ in the number of guests permitted.

 Some airlines offer no-fee cards with very few perks and minimal chances to earn bonus miles.
-More common are the mid-level cards with annual fees just under $100.
+More common are the mid-level cards with annual fees of just under $100.
 These cards generally offer free checked bags, priority boarding and discounts on in-flight purchases.

-Once you’ve decided which airline you’d like to get a credit card with, you could still be faced with a choice of several cards.
+Once you’ve decided which airline you’d like to get a credit card from, you could still be faced with a choice of several cards.
 For example:

 - American Express offers four versions of its Delta SkyMiles credit card for consumers and three versions for small business users.

 - Citi features three versions of its American Airlines AAdvantage card for consumers and one for small business owners.

 - Barclays also offers three versions of its American Airlines Aviator cards for consumers and one for small business owners.